cda-tum/mnt-bench/README.md

 # Repository Structure

 - src/mnt/: main source directory
-  - bench: Directory for the MNT Bench package
-  - benchviewer: Directory for the webpage (which can be started locally and is also hosted at [https://www.cda.cit.tum.de/mntbench/](https://www.cda.cit.tum.de/mntbench/))
+  - bench: Directory for the webpage (which can be started locally and is also hosted at [https://www.cda.cit.tum.de/mntbench/](https://www.cda.cit.tum.de/mntbench/))
 - tests: Directory for the tests for MNT Bench